-In a testimony of the government’s policy of testing aggressively, tracking comprehensively and treating efficiently, the total number of recoveries have outpaced the active cases by more than 17 lakh.
+In testimony of the government’s policy of testing aggressively, tracking comprehensively, and treating efficiently, the total number of recoveries have outpaced the active cases by more than 17 lakh.

 The steadily falling COVID-19 case fatality rates stand at 1.84 percent as on date.
 There has been a more than 100 percent increase in the recoveries in the last 25 days, – the ministry highlighted.

 “India’s recovery rate amongst the COVID-19 patients has reached 75.92 per cent.
 The recovered patients are 3.41 times the active cases, as on date,” it said.